Lawsuit against Staples for discriminating against Black Orthodox Jewish Woman

 The Lawfare Project

-Unlawful discrimination by Kuwaiti, Saudi Airlines
+Unlawful discrimination by Kuwaiti Airways

 Kuwait Airways Corporation (KAC) unlawfully discriminates against Israeli nationals by refusing to recognize their passports or fly them on any of their flights on routes around the world.